nikosszzz/musicbot/README.md

 ## How to run

-1 - Install the bot's dependencies (pnpm, npm or whatever you use) 2 - run the `build` script
+- Install the bot's dependencies (pnpm, npm or whatever you use)
+- Run the `build` script
-3 - run the `bundle.js` output file in the `dist` folder
+- Run the `bundle.js` output file in the `dist` folder

 ### Support the development